miltonvelillac/podcraft-ai/README.md

 ## Current Status

-This repository currently contains the base monorepo configuration, a FastAPI host, a `/health` endpoint, and mocked podcast generation endpoints for text and PDF input.
-The Angular app, MCP servers, real PDF extraction, and audio generation will be added incrementally.
+This repository currently contains the base monorepo configuration, a FastAPI host, a `/health` endpoint, podcast generation endpoints for text and PDF input, and real local PDF text extraction through the document tools.

+## MCP Integration Status

+The API Host currently uses `DocumentMcpClient` as a boundary, but that client calls the document tools locally in-process.
+This is an intentional interim step so the PDF extraction logic can be built and tested before introducing MCP transport.

+Next MCP step:

+- Wrap the document tools in `services/document-mcp-server/src/document_mcp_server/server.py`.
+- Expose `extract_text_from_pdf`, `clean_extracted_text`, and `get_document_metadata` as MCP tools.
+- Update `DocumentMcpClient` to call the Document MCP Server through STDIO.
+- Repeat the same pattern for the Audio MCP Server.

+STDIO is the intended MCP transport for the MVP because it keeps local orchestration simple.
+After the MVP is working end to end, Streamable HTTP should be considered for running the Document and Audio MCP Servers as independent services, especially under Docker Compose.

+The Script Agent remains internal to the API Host for the MVP.
+It must not be converted into an MCP server in the first version.